mychallipson/Stratum-Observability/README.md

 ## Getting started

 A typical Stratum implementation consists of:
-1. Tag Catalog - single source of truth for the voice of your application
+1. Stratum Catalog - single source of truth for the voice of your application
 1. Shared StratumService instance to load plugins and publish events from
 1. Functional code aka your application code!
 Any files containing logic you'd like to observe